 Symptoms and Signs

-A panic attack involves the sudden onset of at least 4 of the 13 symptoms listed in Table 3: Anxiety Disorders: Symptoms of a Panic Attack.
+A panic attack involves the sudden onset of at least 4 of the 13 symptoms listed in see Symptoms of a Panic Attack.
 Symptoms usually peak within 10 min and dissipate within minutes thereafter, leaving little for a physician to observe.
 Although uncomfortable—at times extremely so—panic attacks are not medically dangerous.

 |Symptoms of a Panic Attack